>

 This diploma is on the first higher education level and is directly connected to the aquaculture industry.
 The diploma is taught via distance education with some on-site participation at Verið.
 The study is composed of a number of short courses (2 - 4 weeks) with one course being taught at any one time, and finally a full-term practicum at a fully functioning aquaculture company.

-M.Sc. in Aquatic Biology
+Master in Aquatic Biology

-large research project, externally funded, under the supervision of a teacher of the department.
+The M.Sc. is a research-based study where students work on a large research project, externally funded, under the supervision of a teacher of the department.

-MARBIO The Nordic Master Program in Sustainable Production and Utilization of Marine Bio-resources
+The Nordic Master Program in Sustainable Production and Utilization of Marine Bio-resources

 As from 2019, Hólar University College, in cooperation with Gothenburg University in Sweden, Nord University in Bodø in Norway and University of Akureyri, offers a new Nordic Master's Programme in Sustainable Production and Utilization of Marine Bioresources.